$L^p$ regularity of the Bergman projection on the symmetrized polydisc: Introduction

 In this paper, we focus on the Bergman projection on the symmetrized polydisc $\mathbb G^n$.
 Let $\mathbb D^n$ denote the polydisc in $\mathbb C^n$.
 Let $\Phi_n$ be the rational holomorphic mapping on $\mathbb C^n$ given by $\Phi_n(w_1,\dots,w_n)=(p_1(w),\dots, p_n(w))$ where $p_j(w)$ is the symmetric polynomial in $w$ of degree $j$:

 The symmetrized polydisc $\mathbb G^n$ is the image of $\mathbb D^n$ under $\Phi_n$:

-When $n=2$, the symmetrized bidisc $\mathbb G:=\mathbb G^2$ serves as an interesting example in several complex variables.
-It is a first known example of many interesting phenomenons.
-We list some of them here below: \begin{itemize} \item the Lempert theorem may hold on bounded pseudoconvex domains that are not biholomorphically equivalent to any convex domain. \cite{AY} \item bounded $\mathbb C$-convex domains are not necessarily boholomorphically equivalent to convex ones. \cite{Nikolov_Pflug_Zwonek_2008} \end{itemize} Partially due to $\mathbb G^n$'s interesting geometric properties, the $L^p$ regularity of $P_{\mathbb G^n}$ has also attracted attentions in recent years.
+When $n=2$, the symmetrized bidisc serves as an interesting example in several complex variables.
+It is a first known example of many phenomena.
+We list some of them here below: \begin{itemize} \item the Lempert theorem may hold on bounded pseudoconvex domains that are not biholomorphically equivalent to any convex domains. \cite{AY} \item bounded $\mathbb C$-convex domains are not necessarily biholomorphically equivalent to convex ones. \cite{Nikolov_Pflug_Zwonek_2008} \end{itemize} See also \cite{agler_young_2000,Sarkar,AGLER2018} for some recent work on $\mathbb G$.

+In addition, the symmetrized polydisc $\mathbb G^n$ also serves as an example of a quotient domain and is biholomorphically equivalent to $\mathbb D^n/\mathcal S_n$ where $\mathcal S_n$ is the group of permutations of $n$ coordinate variables in $\mathbb C^n$.
+See \cite{Ghosh21, Dall'AraMonguzzi} for some recent studies regarding Bergman projections over quotient domains of the form $\Omega/G$.

+Partially due to $\mathbb G^2$'s interesting properties, the $L^p$ regularity of $P_{\mathbb G^2}$ and $P_{\mathbb G^n}$ has also attracted attention in recent years.
 In \cite{Liwei19}, Chen, Krantz, and Yuan showed that $P_{\mathbb G^n}$ is $L^p$ bounded for $p\in (1+\frac{n-1}{\sqrt{n^2-1}},1+\frac{\sqrt{n^2-1}}{n-1})$.
 Later, Chen, Jin, and Yuan \cite{CJY} improved the $L^p$ regular range of $P_{\mathbb G}$ to $({4}/{3},4)$ and established the Sobolev estimates for $P_{\mathbb G}$.
 While preparing this paper, the authors were informed of a discrepancy between the arXiv version of \cite{CJY} and the version those authors submitted to a journal for publication.
 In a recent update of \cite{CJY} posted to the arXiv, the range of $L^p$ regularity for the symmetrized polydisc is at least $(\frac{2n}{n+1},\frac{2n}{n-1})$, see \cite[Remark 1.5]{CJY23}.

-The main idea in the proof of these results is to use Bell's transformation formula to reformulate the $L^p$ regularity problem of $P_{\mathbb G^n}$ into a weighted $L^p$ regularity problem of $P_{\mathbb D^n}$ over a weight $L^p$ space of anti-symmetric functions.
-There are mainly two challenges for the problem: 1. the cancellation caused by integrating anti-symmetric functions creates obstacles to finding examples for irregularity; 2. the complexity of the Jacobian of $(p_1,\dots,p_n)$ for large $n$ dimension also makes estimations hard to compute.
-Due to these issues, the sharp $L^p$ regular range for $P_{\mathbb G^n}$ was not known.
+The main idea in the proof of these results is to use Bell's transformation formula \cite{Bell} to reformulate the $L^p$ regularity problem of $P_{\mathbb G^n}$ into a weighted $L^p$ regularity problem of $P_{\mathbb D^n}$ over a weighted $L^p$ space of anti-symmetric functions.
+Yet, the precise $L^p$ regular range for $P_{\mathbb G^n}$ was not previously known.